Radiant Butternut Soup

 Toast nuts or seeds for toppings.
 Remove from heat to cool.

 Heat a Tbsp or two of coconut oil in a large deep soup pot.
-Add onion over medium heat and stir occasionally until nearly translucent.
+Add onion over medium heat and stir occasionally for a few minutes until nearly translucent.

 Add butternut, coconut milk and broth to cover.